florinn/electron-compile-universe/README.md

-# electron-compile-universe
+# electron-react-seed

-This is a bare-bones example of an [Electron](http://electron.atom.io/) application, using [electron-compile](https://github.com/electron/electron-compile).
+This is a bare-bones example of an [Electron](http://electron.atom.io/) with [React](https://facebook.github.io/react/) application, using [electron-compile](https://github.com/electron/electron-compile) and [React Hot Module Loading](https://github.com/gaearon/react-hot-loader).

-Thanks to @Quarmy, who created the [original version of this boilerplate](https://github.com/Quramy/electron-jsx-babel-boilerplate), and @paulcbetts, who created the [original `electron-compile` version of this boilerplate](https://github.com/paulcbetts/electron-jsx-babel-boilerplate).

 ## Install